blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

 * The gradient of the generalized Lagrangian is 0. $$\frac{d}{d x} L(x,\lambda, \alpha) = 0$$
 * The inequality constraints have _complementary slackness_. $$\alpha * h(x) = 0$$
 * $$x$$ satisfies the conditions we set.

+If this conditions are not met after the optimization we need to investigate and try to solve the problem.

 ## KKT applied